-- a) Liberty Mutual Insurance Company asserted a claim against the Kirkness (USA) for unpaid premium of US\$142,374 plus interest, costs of suit and attorney's fees.
-The amount in dispute is included in accounts payable and accrued liabilities. - b) In the year ended June 30, 2013, the Company received an invoice for \$77,705 from Multi-Power Products Ltd., a supplier of drill supplies, and disputed this invoice.
+- a) In the year ended June 30, 2013, the Company received an invoice for \$77,705 from Multi-Power Products Ltd., a supplier of drill supplies, and disputed this invoice.
 The drill supplies were shipped directly by the supplier to a Mexican company owned by a former director and officer of the Company.
-During the year ended June 30, 2014, Kirkness and the Company were served with a Notice of Civil Claim by the supplier. - c) A lawsuit was filed by International Energy & Mineral Resources Investment (Hong Kong) Company Limited ("IEMR HK") against Shaun Dykes (President and CEO) and American CuMo Mining Corporation for the default in the USD\$1,500,000 and CAD\$1,500,000 convertible notes (Note 9).
-This lawsuit was filed on June 17, 2014 and stayed on July 17, 2014.
+During the year ended June 30, 2014, Kirkness Diamond Drilling (a former subsidiary of the Company) and the Company were served with a Notice of Civil Claim by the supplier. - b) On April 1, 2016, the Company was notified of an action by a former officer of the Company regarding unpaid fees.
+This action has been inactive since April 21, 2016.
+The Company believes this claim is without merit.

-19. Supplemental cash flow information
+19. Supplemental non-cash disclosures